 To provide a better context, IT change management ensures that the changes made within an organization are seamlessly and successfully rolled out and the lasting benefits are achieved by overseeing the human aspects of the modifications.

-This can be done by properly assessing risks, knowing what changes to authorize, and managing a change schedule in order to optimize service and product changes.
+This can be done by properly assessing risks, knowing what changes to authorize, and managing a changing schedule in order to optimize service and product changes.

 Why is IT change management important?